This article is part of a larger series on How to Do Payroll.

 As your business grows, calculating tax amounts manually can become a tall task.
 If you’re not ready for an all-in-one payroll software like Gusto, you may want to consider a free payroll software as an option.

-If you want to take a closer look at your state’s specific tax rates, check out our comprehensive state guides.
-(If your state is missing, then check back as we release new state guides weekly.)
+If you want to take a closer look at your state’s specific tax rates, check out our comprehensive state guides via our State Payroll Directory.

 Subtract Nontaxable Income Before Calculating Tax Amounts